 Natural Remedies for Diabetes - Food for Diabetics | Diabetic Diet

 While many of those with type 1 diabetes may require insulin to live a normal, healthy life, type 2 diabetes can often be avoided through many natural remedies that you can easily do at home.
 This, of course, should not substitute for a visit to your doctor, but if you follow these steps you may eventually be able to come off of your diabetic medications.
 The following steps can help to control your blood sugar naturally (and this is not an exhaustive list):

 Exercise regularly - Without exercise, your body is not able to get stronger.
 Exercise helps the body regulate blood sugar and it increases insulin sensitivity, so that it works more effectively to get glucose into your cells.
 It may also help you lose weight, which is so important for many diabetics!
 Great exercises to try include weight lifting, swimming, walking, running, or hiking, but any exercise that you enjoy is perfect.
 Click here to get started with an exercise plan!

 Control your carbohydrate intake - In your body, carbs are converted directly into sugar for use as fuel.
 This can exacerbate diabetes because the insulin your body produces can have a hard time controlling all of the extra sugar.
 If you eat a higher fat, low carb diet, you can better control your blood sugar levels.
-Click here to read about the low carb keto diet.

 Practice portion control - This means avoiding the consumption of an entire bag of chips or cookies, but it also means generally eating less at every meal.
 This may be difficult at first, but you can help yourself out by avoiding all-you-can-eat buffets, using smaller plates (it tricks your brain!), eating slowly, and drinking water before meals.